GabrielMalakias/GabrielMalakias.github.io/_drafts/monads-optionals-and-etc.md

     from /home/gabriel/.rvm/rubies/ruby-2.3.1/bin/irb:11:in `<main>'
 {% endhighlight %}

 Ruby return an exception when we try to call an inexistent attribute or method, but when we call '.to_s' it returns a blank string.
-If we use Java, when we call any method it will return an "NullPointerException".
+If we use Java, when we call any method to null, it will return an "NullPointerException".

-Since Java 8, we have the java.util.Optional, it can be useful to return an empty string when we use a null reference.
+Since Java 8, we have the java.util.Optional, it can be useful in this case, to return an empty string when we use a null reference.
 Let's see the example below:

 {% highlight java %}
 java.util.Optional.ofNullable(null).map(Object::toString).orElse("");